-Let’s discover another Valtellina resort: Aprica, a village on the border with Val Camonica, very appreciated for its winter tourist offer.
-Here are 10 things to do in Aprica to spend a winter with the flakes, without neglecting any experience of fun and relaxation typical of this valley!
+Let’s discover another Valtellina ski resort: Aprica, a village on the border with Val Camonica, very appreciated for its winter tourist offer.
+Here are 10 things to do in Aprica to spend a special winter, without neglecting any experience of fun and relaxation typical of this valley!
 Let’s start immediately with a curiosity: the name Aprica means bright, so as you can guess it is a sunny place, ideal for spending amazing days on the snow during winter and going for some mountain walks during summer.

 Read also 10 things to do in Ponte di Legno Tonale!

 We start from where we like it best, recommending beautiful descents on the 50km of slopes offered by the Aprica-Corteno ski resort.
 The resort is favoured by the preservation of the snowpack, even in years when unfortunately there is little natural snow, since the ski resort is located on the southern side of the mountaing.
 The ski area is divided into four zones, all connected to each other: Baradello, Palabione, Magnolta and Granvia del Gallo, for a total of 7 easy slopes, 10 with medium difficulty and 5 for expert skiers.
 In short, there is something for everyone…. and don’t miss the Dosso Pasò slope!

 Palabione is the main mountain of Aprica, the main access point to the ski slopes, and is home to most of the black slopes that start at 2,300 meters and take skiers and snowboarders to about 1,000 meters above sea level in the village.
 The ski area develops horizontally offering several access points, wherever you choose to start your day of skiing remember to buy your ski pass online even a few minutes before going down the slope, so you can save queues at the ticket office to buy your ticket.